Who was Linnaeus?

 Every species has its own unique scientific name that is chosen by the individual or team that discovers it.
 The name usually reflects something about the species itself.

 Carl Linnaeus came up with the 'binomial' naming system, which means two names.
-Every species is known by two names - we are Homo sapiens (meaning human thinking, or wise).
+Every species is known by two names.
+We are Homo sapiens (meaning wise man).

 Visit our Special Species page to create your own binomial and imagine what characteristics your new lifeform might have (and why!).